 SAP Service Procurement – Transforming from Complex to Collaborative user experience

 Procurement of services is a complex business process.
-Comparing it with procurement of goods , professional buyers would attribute several factors contributing to the complexity as below,
+Comparing it with procurement of goods , professional buyers would attribute several factors contributing to the service procurement complexity as below,

 - The nature of service demand, especially unplanned, e.g breakdown services

 - Challenges in specifying, quantifying and itemising the services for example due to unavailable information or lack of subject matter expertise

 - Service execution sequence of logically dependent services ,

 - Difference in planned vs actual service outcomes and cost variances,

-– High collaboration efforts between planners and providers during service execution and acceptance ; due to heterogeneous tools or some times missing tools at all.
+- High collaboration efforts between planners and providers during service execution and acceptance ; due to heterogeneous tools or some times missing tools at all.

-With these challenges in center, we have taken up to transform the external services procurement(MM-SRV).
-From the existing complex way of managing it, to a collaborative one.
+Focusing on these challenges, we have transformed the external services procurement(MM-SRV). from the its complex and legacy way of managing it, to a collaborative one.
 We have transformed MM-SRV based service procurement from a mere buyer and purchaser centric persona to a more engaging and holistic services supplier relationship management.

 In the product equation, the SAP S/4HANA (all editions) focuses on sourcing, planning and ordering of services.
 The SAP Business Network and SAP Fieldglass on other hand focuses on the building the business collaboration aspects of end to end service procurement process.

 This blog is structured from the SAP solution perspective into two parts.
 This blog aims to help customers planning to move from ECC .
-These customers can structure their landscape transformation to S/4HANA in these two distinct parts for service procurement process , either in a step wise approach or also consolidated rollout strategy for a integrated landscape.
+These customers can structure their landscape transformation strategy to S/4HANA in these two distinct parts for service procurement process , either in a step wise approach or also consolidated rollout strategy for a integrated landscape.

 - Part 1 : Service Procurement using SAP S/4HANA (Best Practice Scope item 22Z)

-- Part 2 : Order Collaboration with Service Suppliers using SAP S/4HANA , Ariba Network and SAP Fieldglass (Best Practice Scope item 4R2)
+- Part 2 : Order Collaboration with Service Suppliers using SAP S/4HANA , SAP Business Network and SAP Fieldglass

 Part 1: Service Procurement using SAP S/4HANA